kri-pa08/Animated-Coffee-Shop-Website/README.md

-animated coshop website with HTML CSS and JavaScript
+animated cofshop website with HTML CSS and JavaScript